-Stage: describes the size and position of a tumour, including whether it has spread from where it first started.
+Stage: describes the size and position of a tumor, including whether it has spread from where it first started.

 The American Joint Committee on Cancer (AJCC) TNM system is the most widely used staging system for bladder cancer.
 It relies on three critical factors:

-- T: The letter "T" stands for "tumour" and describes the degree to which the tumour has grown through the wall of your bladder and into neighbouring tissue and muscles.
+- T: The letter "T" stands for "tumor" and describes the degree to which the tumor has grown through the wall of your bladder and into neighbouring tissue and muscles.

 - N: The letter "N" stands for "nodes" and notes if the cancer has spread to nearby lymph nodes.
 Lymph nodes are groups of immune system cells about the size of beans.
 When cancer starts to spread, it frequently spreads to the lymph nodes nearest the bladder first.

 - M: The letter "M" stands for "metastasized," which means the cancer has spread to other parts of the body, such as the liver, lungs or other lymph nodes farther from the bladder.

 The American Cancer Society provides a detailed breakdown of the TNM system here.
 Letters or numbers after T, N and M offer more detail related to the progression of the cancer.